Why We Are Here

-We are located in the Wellness Center- bottom level of the Haid Building- entrance around back.
+We are located in the Wellness Center- bottom level of the Haid Building- accessible via rear entrance.
 Call 704-461-5081

 Please note: the Counseling Center at Belmont Abbey College does not address counseling issues or concerns via email or the Internet.
 Please address your concerns by calling or coming by the Counseling Center office.